Things you need on your baby registry, why you need them, and other tips.

 We loved the bathtub that fit over our kitchen sink.
 Our kitchen faucet has a shower setting, and it was perfect for little baby baths.
 We fit the tub over the sink, making sure the excess water dripped down into the sink and not the countertop, turned on the faucet to the perfect temperature and stream, and voila.
 Baby got a perfectly warm bath, mommy didn’t have to bend over the bathtub, and the cleanup was easy.
 This blooming lotus bathtub is another one to use in the sink, although I haven’t tried it myself, I hear great feedback on it.

 The jury is still out on whether you need to wash your newborn with soap every bath time.
 Some say a rinse with water will clean them up well enough, and that soap can strip the baby’s skin of the healthy oils they need.
-Whether you’re in one camp or the other, having soap on hand is helpful, if only to make little bottoms squeaky clean.
+Whether you’re in one camp or the other, having soap on hand is helpful, if only to make little bottoms squeaky clean after a blowout.

 Muslin material is very soft, absorbent, and gentle on baby’s skin.